RobustBench: a standardized adversarial robustness benchmark: Description of RobustBench

 Moreover, in Appendix~\ref{sec:app_reproducibility_runtime} we also show the variability of the robust accuracy given by AutoAttack over random seeds and report its runtime for a few models from different threat models.
-We also accept evaluations of the individual models on the leaderboard based on adaptive or external attacks to reflect the best available upper bound on the true robust accuracy.
-For example, \citet{Gowal2020Uncovering} and \citet{Rebuffi2021Fixing} evaluate their models with a hybrid of AutoAttack and MultiTargeted attack \cite{gowal2019alternative}, which in some cases report slightly lower robust accuracy than AutoAttack alone.
-We reflect all such additional evaluations in our leaderboard.